 No. Choosing the appropriate laser for your tattoo removal is critical.
 Do the proper research, because not all lasers are created equal.
-Speak to a removal specialist to help you determine which kind of laser will be most effective for the colours used in your tattoo.
+Speak to a removal specialist to help you determine which kind of laser will be most effective for the colors used in your tattoo.
 We recommend you look up case studies of removal done with a particular laser type to give you a better idea of how it will perform for you.

-Find out about which lasers are available in your city for tattoo removal and go onto the manufacturer’s websites.
+Find out which lasers are available in your city for tattoo removal and go onto the manufacturer’s websites.
 Read testimonials from people who have been treated with this laser and ask questions on blog forums and social media postings.
 Being treated by a laser that does not specialize in tattoo removal will leave you with very little to no results.

 Q-switched lasers are among the most popular and effective tattoo removal lasers.